StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/about-taxonomies.md

 * From MISP: [MISP taxonomies](https://github.com/MISP/misp-taxonomies) are imported by default when you install TheHive.

 !!! warning "Manual activation required"
-    By default, MISP taxonomies are not activated, so their tags can't be added to cases, alerts, or observables.
+    By default, MISP taxonomies aren't activated, so you can't add their tags to cases, alerts, or observables.
 You must [activate them manually](activate-deactivate-a-taxonomy.md).

 * From custom files: You can [import custom taxonomies](add-a-custom-taxonomy.md) as needed.